- Education

 - How to help my teen balance everything?

-Does your teen view volunteer work merely as a requirement for graduation?
+Does your teen view volunteer service merely as a requirement for graduation?

 If so, you can explain why it’s important for high schoolers to give back to their community.
-Not only does it give them valuable work experience, but it also fosters a sense of gratitude and illustrates their personal interests.
+It gives them valuable work experience, fosters gratitude and illustrates their personal interests.
+And if your child is headed to college after graduation, admissions officers often look at students’ activities outside of the classroom to get to know them beyond their transcript and essays.

 1. WHAT ARE THE CRITERIA TO GRADUATE?

 Parents can ask their child’s high school for the rules regarding community service hours.
 It is usually listed online and/or in the student handbook.
-In recent years, Palm Beach County public school students have been required to work a minimum of 20 community service hours to graduate.
-But many scholarships for college, including Florida Bright Futures scholarship, require a minimum of 75 hours.
+In recent years, Palm Beach County public school students have been required to perform a minimum of 20 community service hours to graduate.
+But many scholarships for college require a minimum of 75 hours.

 2. HOW TO FIND A GOOD MATCH FOR MY TEEN?